lacyyy/DZSimulator/docs/checklists.md

     git push origin
     git push origin --tags
     ```
+1. Inside the repo, run:
+    ```
+    git ls-files --cached --recurse-submodules -z | tar --use-compress-program='xz -8' -cvf ../DZSimulator-vX.Y.Z-Source-code-with-submodules.tar.xz --xform=s:^:DZSimulator/: --null --files-from=-
+    ```
+    - Your working tree must be clean before running this command to ensure the correct files and their correct version get archived (Note: Untracked files don't get archived)
+    - If you're on Windows, you need to run this command in **Git Bash**, which is probably included in your Git installation
+    - Command was tested with GNU tar 1.34
+    - The `.tar.xz` archive is created in the parent directory
+1. Rename executable ("DZSimulator-vX.Y.Z.exe") and source code archive with new version number
 1. Make a release on GitHub, write changes and attach source code archive and the executable(s)
 1. Test if new GitHub release is detected by previously released DZSimulator versions